zianglih/OoO-Processor-Report/README.md

 We have written separate module level test benches for the the following:

 - branch_predictor
+  - basic initialization for branch history table and branch target buffer
+  - correctly update the btb and branch history table
+  - Test the hit and miss of btb with different pc tag
 - dcache
   - basic cacheline read write test
   - comprehensive test along with LSQ